-The Board Chairman held discussions with each individual Director on any concerns which the Director might have, provided him or her with feedback on his or her performance, and also sought his or her feedback on the Chairman's performance.
-A clear action plan was then discussed with the Board and acted upon.
-The Board discussed the findings of the evaluation and agreed to follow-up on the action items.
+The Board Chairman held discussions with each individual Director on any concerns which the Director might have, provided him or her with feedback on his or her performance, and also sought his or her feedback on the Chairman's own performance.
+The Board discussed the findings of the evaluation and agreed to follow-up on proposed action items.